MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## Prerequisites

 - The display language in Business Central is set to English.
-Learn more about geographic and language availability at [Copilot international availability](https://aka.ms/bapcopilot-intl-report-external).
+Learn more in [Change basic settings](ui-change-basic-settings.md#language).
 - Chat with Copilot capability is activated by an administrator.
 Learn more in [Configuring Copilot and AI capabilities](enable-ai.md).
-- You're signed in to a Business Central environment located in the United States.
+- You're signed in to a Business Central environment that's hosted in the United States.
 Consult an administrator if you're not sure.
 Learn more in [How to find the Azure region of a Business Central environment](ai-copilot-data-movement.md#how-to-find-the-azure-region-of-a-business-central-environment).

+Learn more about geographic and language availability at [Copilot international availability](https://aka.ms/bapcopilot-intl-report-external).

 ## Get started using chat with Copilot